A Beach Symphony

 Step out of your cottage directly onto the warm sands of the beach

-The food is really rather tasty; which can be served on your veranda - most of the seafood would have been bought from the local fisherman hours before so it is fresh and hugely tasty.
-For breakfast you get lots of fresh juice, fruit and south indian options.
-There is no alcohol licence, but you can request drinks to be sourced.
+The food is delicious and served on your veranda.
+The seafood is bought from the local fisherman hours before so it is fresh and hugely tasty.
+For breakfast you get lots of fresh juice, fruit and south Indian options.
+Please note, there is no alcohol licence, but you can request drinks to be sourced.

 It is an ideal retreat for those wanting something a little more authentic than the larger resorts located nearby.
 Don't expect 24-hour room service, hair dryers on demand or massively luxy surroundings - what you get is a quiet and traditional experience that some guests simply love.

 A Beach Symphony is made up of four cottages each built in a similar Keralan style.
-Khombhu and Nagaswaram are closest to the sea, with Violin and Sitar just behind them in the natural gardens.
-Each cottage has a double bed and a single bed, Violin Cottage has its very own plunge pool.
+Khombhu and Nagaswaram are closest to the sea.
+Violin also boasts its own pool, whilst Sitar is located in the natural gardens.
+Each cottage has been decorated in a bright but tasteful style.

 A Beach Symphony provides access to a beautiful pool surrounded by sun lounges for all the guests.
-Violin is one of the private cottages and is exclusive in that it has it's very own plunge pool enclosed by a cozy little courtyard.
-The beach is right on your door step (literally) with hammocks and sun lounges a plenty set up looking out to the sea.
+Violin is one of the private cottages and is exclusive in that it has it's very own plunge pool enclosed by a cosy little courtyard.
+The beach is right on your door step, with hammocks and sun lounges set up looking out to the sea.
 Meals are served privately on your veranda and are tailored specially to your needs.

 For those that do not feel like sitting on the beach and reading a book A Beach Symphony can offer lots of wonderful activities for you.
-Original tours with an auto Rickshaw to visit the local temples and churches, mountain bike trekking, and Alleppey visits including boat tours are all at your disposals.
+Visit the local temples and churches, head out mountain bike trekking, or visit nearby Alleppey.